puppetlabs-toy-chest/puppet-cloud_connection/README.md

 # Cloud_connection

+## What?

 This type does no work.
-It just stores redentials for reference in the catlog for retrieval.
+It just stores credentials for reference in the catalog for retrieval.
+As such there are no providers to work with.

+## How?

+All that is needed is to create a resource with that looks something like the following.

+    cloud_connection { 'myawscredentials':
+      user     => $user,
+      pass     => $pass,
+      location => $region,
+    }

+Now types that support this resource and reference this type to gain credential information.

+    mycloudtype { "aws":
+      ...
+      connection => 'myawscredentials',
+      ...
+    }

+Now the user, pass, and location are available in the 'mycloudtype'.
+Note, this is only supported on types that have implemented such features.